 The Contract Mining option outlined in the PEA gives the Relief Canyon project a pre-tax NPV of $159 million.
 It estimates an average cash cost of $772/oz Au and AISC of $804/oz Au.
 Under this option Initial CAPEX would be approximately $12.2 million with Sustaining CAPEX of $16.
 6 million, and would produce a pre-tax IRR of 125% with pre-tax Net Cash Flow of $206 million.

-The Phase II permit to expand and deepen the pit is planned to be submitted in late 2016.
+The permit modification to expand and deepen the pit is planned to be submitted in 2017.
 This sequential permitting process allows for mining simultaneous with permitting for the next phase.
-Similar phased permitting strategies have been used for other successful Nevada projects, including Newmont Mining’s Long Canyon project.
+Similar phased permitting strategies have been used for other successful Nevada projects, including Newmont Mining's Long Canyon project.

 2016 Mineral Resource Estimate